 Steinway Artist Simon Callaghan performs internationally as a soloist and chamber musician.
 His recent tours have taken him to Japan, Malaysia, Thailand, throughout Europe and on two occasions to the Banff Centre in Canada.
 He has performed at all of the UK’s major concert halls including Wigmore Hall, Royal Festival Hall, Birmingham Symphony Hall, Liverpool Philharmonic Hall, St David’s Hall Cardiff and Manchester’s Bridgewater and Stoller Halls.

-Simon’s interest in rarely performed works has led to invitations to perform concerti by Françaix, Tippett and to give the first UK performance since 1946 of Medtner’s 3rd Concerto, which he will perform again in 2018.
-His rapidly-expanding discography includes solo works by Sterndale Bennett, Parry, Sacheverell Coke, chamber music by Brahms, Schumann, Chopin, and two volumes of Delius with Parnassius Duo partner, Hiro Takenouchi (on Somm).
-In 2017 he released his debut CD for Hyperion’s lauded Romantic Piano Concerto series: the first recordings of Roger Sacheverell Coke’s Concerti with the BBC Scottish Symphony Orchestra and Martyn Brabbins.
-The disc reached No.3 in the specialist classical charts, the top ten in the Classic FM chart and garnered enthusiastic reviews across the press.
-He was joined by star conductor Ben Gernon and the BBC SSO to record a further disc for the series in 2018, of concertos by Rheinberger and Scholz.
-Simon’s first solo CD for Hyperion featuring world premiere recordings of piano music by Nicodé will be released in 2019.
-He has also signed with Lyrita Recordings, for whom he will release three recordings in 2018/19 with Raphael and Simon Wallfisch, Hiro Takenouchi and others.
+Simon’s interest in rarely-performed works has led to invitations to perform concerti by Françaix and Tippett and to give the first UK performance since 1946 of Medtner’s 3rd Concerto.
+His rapidly-expanding discography includes solo works by Sterndale Bennett, Parry, Sacheverell Coke, chamber music by Brahms, Schumann, Chopin, and two volumes of Delius with Parnassius Duo partner, Hiroaki Takenouchi (on Somm).
+Following his début recording for Hyperion’s lauded Romantic Piano Concerto series in 2017 (Roger Sacheverell Coke’s Concerti with the BBC Scottish Symphony Orchestra and Martyn Brabbins), in 2018 Simon joined conductor Ben Gernon to release a further disc in the same series, of concertos by Rheinberger and Scholz.
+The disc reached No. 2 in the specialist classical charts and garnered enthusiastic reviews across the press.
+Simon’s first solo recording for Hyperion, of solo works by Nicodé (world premieres), will be available in 2019.
+He has also signed with Lyrita Recordings, for whom he will make recordings with Raphael and Simon Wallfisch, Hiroaki Takenouchi and others.

 Simon puts great value on teaching and this season will give masterclasses, lead a course at Benslow Music and continue his work as Head of Piano at the Ingenium Academy (Winchester).
 In addition to his performing schedule, Callaghan is Director of Music at Conway Hall, where he oversees the longest-running chamber music series in Europe.
 He is also a PhD Researcher at the Royal Northern College of Music, working to bring the oeuvre of Roger Sacheverell Coke into the public domain.